How to Look Up an LLC in Utah? (Most Effective Method)

 How Do I Add a DBA to My LLC in Utah?

-Can I Search an LLC by Their EIN?
+Can I Search a Utah LLC by Their EIN?

-If you're in the process of filing for a new LLC and don't know what to call your business, we recommend searching for a name before completing your legal documentation.
+If you're in the process of starting an LLC in Utah and don't know what to call your business, we recommend searching for a name before completing your legal documentation.

 It would help if you considered many factors when naming an LLC, so it is important to take the time and do thorough research before making any final decisions.